-Over the past few weeks we have been studying the journeys of all those whom God called to the manger in Bethlehem.
-They came from different backgrounds and different walks of life, but they were all called by God Himself to the same place, to find...
-Him.
+As we discovered last week, Matthew's Gospel was primarily directed to a Jewish audience in an effort to convince them that Jesus was indeed the long awaited Messiah.
+And as such, he gives us insight not only into the many Old Testament references to the Christ, including His lineage, but also he introduces us to the many people with whom the Savior interacted.
+They came from different backgrounds and different walks of life, but they were all called by God Himself to the same place, to come to faith in The Savior.
 As Believers, we too have been called on a spiritual journey that will end with us standing in the very presence of our LORD Jesus.
 God has invited us all on this journey.
-Just like those in "The Christmas Story", we have all come from different backgrounds and different walks of life to find...
-Him.
+Just like those in "The Christmas Story", we have all come from different backgrounds and different walks of life to discover Him.

 How sad it is that many will refuse to take this journey of faith, because they love the things of this world more than they long to see the face of Jesus.
-Nothing can ever compare with finding...
-Him!
-God has called us to a relationship with His Only Begotten Son, not some dead and meaningless religion, but a loving RELATIONSHIP!
-What could possibly be more important that a personal walk with Jesus? ...To know Him by NAME and to have Him, not only as Savior, but as your dearest friend!
-That is exactly why He came to die on the cross, so that we could have full communion with The God of the universe!
+Nothing can ever compare with knowing Christ in a personal way.
+God has called us to a relationship with His Only Begotten Son, not some dead and meaningless religion, but a loving relationship!
+What could possibly be more important that a personal walk with Jesus? ...To know Him by Name and to have Him, not only as Savior, but as your dearest friend.
+That is exactly why He came to die on the cross, so that we could have full communion with The God of the universe.

-Two weeks ago, we looked at the journey of Joseph and Mary, and I asked this question: "How far would you be willing to go to see the face of Jesus?"
-And last week, as we studied the Bethlehem Shepherds, I asked you, "What would you be willing to leave behind to see the face of Jesus?"
-This week, as we look at the incredible journey and gifts of The Magi, I would like to ask you a third and final question: "What would you be willing to give, to see the face of Jesus?"
-Imagine what it would be like to one day stand in His presence and hear Him say to YOU, "Well done, good and faithful servant."
+Last week, we looked at God's choosing of Joseph and Mary.
+And today, Matthew gives us a glimpse of some very different Believers.
+This week, as we look at the incredible journey and gifts of The Magi, I would like to ask you a question: "What would you be willing to give, to see the face of Jesus?"

+Imagine what it would be like to one day stand in His presence and hear Him say to YOU, "Well done.good and faithful servant."
 (Matthew 25:21).
-I imagine that it would be worth all of the treasures of the kingdoms of this world, just to hear those words.
+I imagine that it would be worth all of the treasures of the kingdoms of this world just to hear those words.
 How about you?

 The story of the "Wise Men" (Magos in the Greek) is by far the most intriguing and epic journey of all those found in the Christmas Story.
 Unlike what you see on Christmas Cards, the Magi didn't arrive at the manger on that first Christmas night like Mary and Joseph and the shepherds.
 No, their journey took much longer, possibly taking as long as two years!
 By the time that they arrived in Bethlehem, The Christ Child was a toddler living in a house (ys.
 11).
-The smelly stable and the manger were but a memory, but the Magi were indeed blessed to see the face of Jesus.
+The smelly stable and the manger were but a memory, but nonetheless the Magi were indeed blessed to see the face of Jesus.
 In fact, He may have even talked with them!
-I can only imagine what it must have been like to hear the wisdom of God coming out of such a little child.
-I would like to have been there to see the looks on these pagan foreigners faces, who had come such a great distance to pay tribute to a Judean king, but instead found the Everlasting God in the form of a child!
+I can only imagine what it must have been like to hear the wisdom of God coming out of such a little one.
+I would like to have been there to see the looks on these pagan foreigners faces, who had come such a great distance to pay tribute to a Judaean king, but instead found the Everlasting God in the form of a child!
 I imagine that the recollections of all the hardships from their arduous journey must have melted away as they stood in His presence for the very first time.